brandtkeller/personal-blog/content/posts/draft/ksca-certification.md

 Browsing the Kubernetes slack one day and I found a post discussing the open beta for the KCSA certification.
 I was curious and decided to give it a shot.

-60-90 minutes
+- 60-90 minutes
-Multiple Choice exam
+- Multiple Choice exam
-Beginner level
+- Beginner level
+- Cloud and Container security skills

 Sounds like a good pre-cursor to something like the CKA/CKAD certs.
 The bonus was participating in the beta meant that the exam was free.
 Results wouldn't be provided for months until the Exam was out of beta.